bparanj/hivegrid.dev/README.md

 ## Terraform Provisioning

-The custom image is the input to Terraform and the output is a running EC2 instance:
+The custom image created in the previous step is the input to Terraform and the output is a running EC2 instance:

 ```mermaid
 graph LR